georgesutphin/MCB585-2023/_episodes/06-oyo-more-distributions.md

 > see the next section).
 That said, a statistical test like the
 > Shapiro-Wilk test is not likely to tell you whether your data is
 > meaningfully non-normal beyond what the Q-Q plot can divulge.
 A
-> highly statistical answer will be obvious in the Q-Q plot, and a
+> highly statistically significant answer will be obvious in the
-> close answer should, at most, make you a bit more skeptical of
+> Q-Q plot, and a close answer should, at most, make you a bit more
-> your 0.049 t-test p-value (which you should be anyway).
+> skeptical of your 0.049 t-test p-value (which you should be anyway).
 {: .callout}

 ***